fireblocks/fireblocks-network-link/DESCRIPTION.md

 # Changelog
 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.

+### v0.9.3
+> 17 July 2023
+* Added isSettlementTx as a flag for the withdraw endpoint, for third party services that support off-exchange.

 ### v0.9.2
 > 16 July 2023